-Phones can do a myriad of impressive things these days, from augmented reality and video editing to on-the-fly GPS navigation.
+Smartphones can do a lot of impressive things these days, from augmented reality and video editing to on-the-fly GPS navigation.
 But their big screen, the very thing that makes them so usable and nice to look at, holds them back from being an action camera.
 Sure, you can strap your iPhone to your helmet and bomb down that dirt track on your bike, or throw it on a selfie stick and hit the best ski resorts, but it likely won’t make it out alive.

-Action cameras (today anyway) still have their place as a required piece of equipment for anyone wanting to jump cliffs, bomb steeps, or any other activity where bad weather and gnarly crashes are not just possible, but likely.
-For the rest of us, action cameras are compact, shock-proof, slow-mo capturing video and photo cameras that can go anywhere and do anything.
-We’ve created a list of the best action cameras for you to check out.
+Action cameras still have their place as a travel essential and required piece of equipment for anyone who wants to jump cliffs, bomb steeps, or do any other activity where bad weather and gnarly crashes are not just possible but likely.
+For the rest of us, action cameras are compact, shock-proof, slow-mo-capturing video and photo cameras that can go anywhere and do anything.
+We’ve created a list of the best action cameras to capture all your wild and fun outdoor adventures.
 Let’s get into it.

 The original action camera, GoPro started it all.
 The first GoPro was terrible quality with few features but it went anywhere.
 Eight versions later we have 4K video, stabilization so good it could be on a gimbal, automatic editing apps, 8x slow motion, and 30-foot waterproofing.
 That’s a mouthful.
 Let’s unpack all those.